-Hubley toys were made by Hubley Mfg.
+Collectible Hubley toys and cast iron door stops were made by Hubley Mfg.
 Co., also known as Lancaster Brand Iron Toys.
-John E. Hubley originally manufactured electric toy train equipment and parts since ca. 1894.
-See also Gabriel Industries.
+John E. Hubley originally manufactured electric toy trains and parts since ca. 1894.
 Slogan: "They're Different"

 Purchased Safety Buggy Co. factory and moved to site in 1909.
 First manufactured cast-iron toys, horse-drawn wagons and fire engines, circus trains, and cap guns.
 Toy autos became the headliners in 1930s.

 Though mass produced, each Hubley toy was largely hand-made.
 Each one was also painted by hand, so each is somewhat unique...

 Some of their toy lines and cast iron products include: